SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/README.md

 The dedicated GitHub Actions workflow uses the same detached orchestration, propagates the functional-test container's exit code, and prints all service logs before cleanup.

+## Broker readiness

+The functional broker healthcheck creates and describes `test-capture-events`;
+a TCP listener alone is not considered ready.
+Both `tap_subscriber` and `log_event_aggregator` also retry metadata discovery through the broker's advertised listener for `KAFKA_STARTUP_TIMEOUT_SECONDS` (120 seconds by default).
+This protects startup from the interval in which the broker process is healthy enough to accept a socket but its controller, metadata, or topic is not yet usable.